w3c/wai-curricula/content/designer/responsive-design.md

 Courses based on this module should:

-{% comment %}

-* explain how people with disabilities rely on layout and structure to orient themselves in websites and applications

-{% endcomment %}
+[To be developed.]

 ## Learning Outcomes for Module

 Students should be able to:

+* explain how people with disabilities use different screen sizes, screen configurations, and style sheets to access websites and applications
 * create designs that allow for target sizes that can be tapped by users with mobility impairments and using different input methods
 * ensure meaningful sequence, content, and functionality are preserved when using different viewport sizes, screen configurations, and devices to access content
 * create designs that allow to preserve content and functionality when line height as well as spacing between paragraphs, words, and letters are modified by the user